“Let’s go around.” Elren grabbed his arm. “No need to watch.”

 “That’s it!”
 Rylan ran forward and slid down an embankment until the hole yawned open in front of him.
 A stone the size of a cart lay beside the opening.
 Rylan approached it slowly as Elren caught up behind him.

 “Black on the bottom,” Rylan observed, crouching down to study the base.
 “Must have been flipped after the Cleric’s purge.”
-A shiver ran down from his fingertips to his spine as he touched that big chunk of rock.
+A shiver buzzed down his fingertips to his spine as he touched that big chunk of rock.
 It had been heavy, slick with dew at the time he’d rolled it over.

 Rylan checked himself, fighting the disorientation as that out-of-place memory collided with his own.
 He hadn’t flipped the stone.
-He’d never been in this particular spot before.
+He’d never been in this spot before.
 Besides, it would have taken six men with levers to have budged the thing.

 “No claw marks.”
 Elren ran a gloved hand along the chunk of stone.
 “If a razorbeak or flatback moved it, we should see claw marks.”

 Her words seemed distant.
-Even if the memories hadn’t been his own, he’d known this would be here.
+Even if the memories weren’t his own, he’d known this would be here.
 That meant he was right about the rest, too.
-“The Oracle is close.
-Come on.”
-Rylan dropped down into the opening.
+“Come on.”
+Rylan dropped down into the choked passage.

 “What about the thing that moved the rock?”
 Elren demanded as she leapt down after him.